Cuts and grazes

 You can remove the dressing after a few days, once the wound has closed itself.

-Take painkillers if needed
+Take pain relief if needed

 When to get medical help

 - there's a risk your wound could become infected